TaygaHoshi/tt-project/INTRODUCTION.md

 # Theme
 TT Project is an alternate history fantasy game.
 This means we are not bound strictly by Turkic mythology and lifestyle from early middle age and before.
 Things can be added, changed and removed.
 I highly recommend reading the resources in the section below.

+# Playing the game
+Currently, the game is in alpha state.
+This means it is not ready for running campaigns yet.
+When the first full version is released, [it will be in the releases page of this repository](https://github.com/TaygaHoshi/tt-project/releases).

+If you want to play the game anyway, I recommend sticking to one version and only updating if the newer version doesn't break the balance of the campaign.

 # Resources
 There are not many resources on this topic.
 If you know helpful articles, images, videos or anything please let me know or send a PR.